pszkotak/thread_border_router_feeds/README.md

 ## Description

 This is the OpenWrt "thread_border_router_feeds" repository.
-It contains software needed to create the Internet Gateway for the Thread network with use of the Nordic nRF52840 Development Kit as the Network Co-Processor.
+It contains software needed to create the Internet Gateway for the Thread Network.

 ## Usage